bekk/bekk-christmas/post/javascript/vanilla-spa.md

 ## Final thoughts

 Not bad, considering it is only a few lines of HTML, CSS, and Javascript?
-Imight not use frameworks for all of my pet projects in the time to come.
+I might not use frameworks for all of my pet projects in the time to come.
 But I will probably continue using frameworks for more significant projects with other developers.
 I would prefer not to create my version of [BobX](https://thedailywtf.com/articles/We-Use-BobX).